passdan/BioinformaticiansToolbox/RNAseq_DifferentialGeneAnalysis.md

 ## Performing a Differential Gene Expression analysis

-You can either open the DESeq2/Sartools script in the RStudio server at today's IP address and ```:8787``` (i.e 123.4.5.67:8787) or run R on the command line once you have edited the script.
+Open the DESeq2/Sartools script in the RStudio server at today's IP address and ```:8787``` **(i.e 123.4.5.67:8787)**.
+Alternatively you can run R on the command line once you have edited the script.

 You can also open it directly on your own computer (not recommended during a workshop as it will take time to install some packages).
-1. Copy the folder RNAseq-Analysis to your local directory, and then enter it.
+1.**On the command line** copy the folder RNAseq-Analysis to your local directory, and then enter it.
 ```
 $ cp -r ~/Share/Day5/RNAseq-Analysis .
 ```
 2. View and edit the Rscript to confirm the file locations and choose your parameters and testing options.

 In Rstudio run line by line until you reach the ```check.parameters``` function.

 <details>
   <summary>